KaiYan289/RLpapersnote/README.md

 e.g. transfer human demonstration & skills to robot, or between robots of different kinetics.

+* *Translating Robot Skills: Learning Unsupervised Skill Correspondences Across Robots* (ICML 22')

+The authors use GMM to explicitly get the log probability of the skill distribution in the latent space (so why not normalizing flow)?
+They try to match the target distribution and the transformed source distribution by the encoder, by sampling one distribution (transformed source / target) and estimate logprob on the other distribution (target / transformed source) and then optimize both log likelihood.
+This somehow makes me think of something like JS divergence.

+Current domain transfer in robotics & graphics methods are: paired data (need label for pairing!), morphological transfer by modularity in policy, state-based, motion retargetting, and unsupervised action correspondence.

 * *REvolveR: Continuous Evolutionary Models for Robot-to-robot Policy Transfer* (ICML 22')

 Continuous evolutionary models for robotic policy transfer!